ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 ```
 #### Key Changes
 **1. Remove the `_isMoving` flag**
-  - If the game object's velocity is greater than zero it will be moving, we do not need a flag to check this.
+  - If the game object's velocity is greater than zero, it will be moving; we do not need a flag to check this.
-  - Instead we would check the velocity value :  `if (!_rigidBody.linearVelocity == Vector3.zero)`
+  - Instead, we would check the velocity value:  `if (!_rigidBody.linearVelocity == Vector3.zero)`
-  - This check in nullfied here since we do not need to check the update for this condition any longer.
+  - This check was nullified here since we do not need to check the update for this condition any longer.

 <br>
 > [!NOTE]
 >
-> Remeber to remove the delecration for the flag `_isMoving` at the top of the class too.
+> Remember to remove the declaration for the flag `_isMoving` at the top of the class too.
 <br>

 **1. No `Time.deltaTime` Needed**